LINKPing/LINKPing/README.md

 ### Fixed costs

 There might be a fixed cost in getting internet set up at all.
-Currently awaiting information from the land lord.
+Currently awaiting information from the landlord.
 If it's not a big cost, they will pay for it.

 ## License